 Carabinieri vs. State Polizia

 As with everywhere else in Europe, public phones have virtually disappeared in Italy, but nearly everyone has a mobile phone.
 If you are outside your hotel and don't have a mobile phone, you might have to ask a shop or even a passer-by to make an emergency call for you.

-The functions of the Carabinieri and the police in Italian society overlap.
+The functions of the Carabinieri and the police in Italian society tend to overlap.
 The Carabinieri is a sort of local branch of military police derived from the ancient Corps of the Royal Carabinieri instituted by Vittorio Emanuel in 1814.
 He gave the Carabinieri the dual function of national defense and local policing with special powers and prerogatives.

 Carabinieri offices are located in many villages across Italy, and there tends to be more of a Carabinieri presence than a police presence, especially in rural areas of Italy.
 In fact, if you're driving in the country and are near a collection of villages, you'll see signs directing you to the village where the Carabinieri office is located, with the emergency number printed below the name of the village.